 Emma also made her mark on campus.
 She participated in charitable events and mentored others in the Women in Diplomacy Leadership program.
 She also founded a sexual assault education and alcohol awareness organization on campus to teach students about these issues.
 "I care deeply about women's rights issues, both domestically and internationally.
 That's what I would like to do for the rest of my life.
 I am grateful Seton Hall gave me an opportunity and a vehicle to pursue that passion on campus."

-Emma has just begun a professional journey filled with promise; next she will pursue a graduate degree at the University of Oxford, using the $30,000 Truman Scholarship to prepare for a public service career.
+Emma has just begun a professional journey filled with promise; next she will pursue a graduate degree at the University of Oxford, using the $30,000 Truman Scholarship and her $36,000 Rotary Global Grant to prepare for a public service career.
 "I love Seton Hall because it made me dream bigger than I would have ever dreamt and made me think more critically of my actions and my place in this world.
 It has made me into a change-maker instead of just a student.
 I know I'm going to step into the world and be a professional public servant who is prepared to take on all of the challenges ahead of me."

 Seton Hall Career Highlights

 - Recipient; Boren, Critical Language, Truman and Rotary Global awards